Tree-width and dimension: Questions and Problems

 \section{Questions and Problems}

 Our main result establishes the existence of the function $d(t,h)$ without emphasis on optimizing our bound.
 Let $p$ be the number of colors used in $\phi$.
 The number of signatures of incomparable pairs is at most $6\cdot 2^{8p^2}$.
 We compute $p\le 1+t+\dots+t^{2h-2} \le t^{2h-1}$, and it follows that $d(t,h) \le 6\cdot 2^{8t^{4h-2}}$.
 One immediate challenge is to tighten the bounds on this function.
 It may even be true that for each $t$, there is a constant $c_t$ so that $d(t,h)\le c_th$.
-It is not inconceivable that better techniques may enable one to find an exact formula for $d(t,h)$, for all $t$ and $h$.
+It is conceivable that better techniques may prove an exact formula for $d(t,h)$, for all $t$ and $h$.

 As noted in the introductory section, when the tree-width of the cover graph of $P$ is $1$, $\dim(P)\le3$, independent of the height of $P$.
 Also, when the cover graph of $P$ is outerplanar (so it has tree-width at most~$2$), $\dim(P)\le 4$ independent of the height of $P$.
 On the other hand, the posets in Kelly's construction have path-width~$3$.
 Accordingly, it is natural to raise the following questions.